 Qatar Airways’ First Class cabin, on the other hand, offers none of these things.
 In that sense, most would argue that Qatar’s Business Class cabin is actually better than First Class.
 At least, when you’re considering only the seat.
 That said, Qatar Airways’ Airbus A380s don’t have the Qsuite product – instead, a more standard type of Business Class seat.

 So if you do find yourself aboard Qatar Airways’ superjumbos, First Class is still the most comfortable way to fly.
-But First Class in general is slowly being phased out by Qatar.
-If this one’s on your must-try list, we’d suggest booking sooner rather than later.
-Qatar plans to retire its Airbus A380s over the coming years – and First Class along with it.
+But First Class in general is available on only a handful of Qatar Airways’ flights.
+If this one’s on your must-try list, we’d suggest booking sooner rather than later, simply because so few of the airline’s planes offer the cabin.

 Point Hacks review: Qatar Airways Airbus A380 First Class (Doha – Sydney)